 Advertising revenue can be a significant source of income.
 Once a channel enables monetization and turns on ads for eligible videos, these videos may become a part of the inventory for advertisers to run their ads on.
 To get a channel set up for ads, review the following checklist:

-- Step 3: Review the criteria for what videos you can monetize and the different ad formats.
+- Step 3: Set monetization preferences.
+Review the criteria for what videos you can monetize and the different ad formats.
+Then set what types of ads you want to run on your videos and automatically turn on monetization for all your existing and future videos.

 - Continually monitor videos for advertiser-friendliness.

 - Check the Video Manager to confirm that videos are monetized.
-Videos marked as “not advertiser-friendly” are still eligible to monetize via some types of ads, or through YouTube Red.
+Videos marked as “not advertiser-friendly” are still eligible to monetize through YouTube Premium.

 Tools to measure revenue for a channel